Skip to main content

 Dog Therapy

-We are proud to be a part of the dog rescue community and promote work around dog safety and dog rescue.
-Additionally, our non-profit dog friend Nene the dog is a certified therapy dog who does service at the Veterans Hospital.
+We are proud to be a part of the dog rescue community and promote work around dog safety and dog rescue, as well as bring certified therapy dogs to various places around New York City.

 • Food Pantries and Soup Kitchens

 Our students fully participate in volunteering at soup kitchens, donating food to pantries and spending time with those in need.
-We are currently actively involved with the AME Church in Stapleton, Staten Island.
+We currently have a monthly pop-up pantry at our Skyline Community Garden on the third Sunday of every month at 9am.
+(1 Clyde Place).